-PROPOSED SHORT-TERM RENTAL ORDINANCE Frequently Asked Questions
+PROPOSED SHORT-TERM RENTAL ORDINANCE FREQUENTLY ASKED QUESTIONS

 On March 19, 2019, the County of Los Angeles (County) Board of Supervisors adopted a Motion directing County departments to report back with a set of County ordinances comprehensively regulating Short-Term Rentals (STR) in the unincorporated area of the County.
 The proposed regulations aim to strike a balance between the economic benefits of STRs and the potential impacts to housing stock, neighborhood character, and quality of life for residents.
-The proposed regulations would only apply to STRs in the unincorporated area of the County.
-To determine if a STR is located in the unincorporated area of the County, please visit http://gis.lacounty.gov/districtlocator/ and enter the residence address to confirm it is in an "unincorporated" area.
+If adopted by the County Board of Supervisors, the proposed regulations will apply to STRs in the unincorporated area of the County.
+To determine if a STR is in the unincorporated area of the County and potentially impacted by the proposed ordinances, please visit http://gis.lacounty.gov/districtlocator/ and enter the residence address to confirm it is in an "unincorporated" area.